 But here’s the issue.
 It’s not just the food that I indulge in.
 Oh no, it doesn’t end there.
 My mum bakes as well.
 A LOT.
 There is one not so good side effect of visiting home.
 Inevitable weight gain.
 And there is often some family celebration, Christmas, Easter or another occasion when I visit.
 Definitely no shortage of homemade cakes.
 And it’s impossible to resist the temptation.
 After all, you won’t have that when you return to your normal life, so stuffing your face with all the yummy food feels justified.

 It feels strange to speak Slovak

-When I suddenly hear the Slovak language everywhere, radio, TV, outside, around me, it feels surreal, and it takes me at least few days to get accustomed to it fully.
+When I suddenly hear the Slovak language everywhere, radio, TV, outside, around me, it feels surreal, and it takes me at least few days until I fully adjust.
 It’s not uncommon for me to answer in English when people talk to me in the Slovak language.
 These English words just pop into my head so naturally now.

 When you live abroad, your new language will be a part of your everyday life, and whether you like it or not, it will in some way begin to take over your mother tongue.